It has become fashionable going out into the silence - To find a quiet sanctuary with plenty of time for contemplation.

 A little description of the house.

-Here is 124 sqm living space,and a conservatory of about 20 sqm.
+The House has 124 sqm living space, and a conservatory of about 20 sqm.

 The house are electrified, and heated with a combination of heat-pump and electric radiators.
 There is water from our own well in the bath and kitchen.